Reconsidering Velocity Addition/Subtraction in Special Relativity: Affine structures

-Recall that group multiplication in $V$ is vector addition ``$+$''.
-Now, it is general practice, although this may be confusing at first, to denote the action of $V$ on $M$ by the very same symbol, i.e. to write $m+v$ instead of $\phi_v(m)$, and hence to eliminate all explicit reference to $\phi$.
+It is general practice, although this may be confusing at first, to denote the action of $V$ on $M$ by the very same $(+)$-symbol as vector addition, i.e to write $m+v$ instead of $\phi_v(m)$, and hence to eliminate all explicit reference to $\phi$.
 For a given group action $\phi$, this does not lead to ambiguities since whether a ``$+$'' means group action on $M$ or vector addition in $V$ is uniquely determined by whether the ``$+$'' stands between an element of $M$ and an element of $V$ or between two elements of $V$, respectively.
 Equations \eqref{eq:DefAffineSpace-2} then assumes the simple form

-Note that in \eqref{eq:DefAffineSpace-3b} both ``$+$'' on the left-hand side are group actions whereas the first ``$+$'' on the right-hand side is a group acton and the second is vector addition.
+Note that in \eqref{eq:DefAffineSpace-3b} both ``$+$'' on the left-hand side are group actions whereas the first ``$+$'' on the right-hand side is a group action and the second is vector addition.

 Since for any given two $m,m'\in M$ there exists a unique $v\in V$ so that $m'=m+v$, we may write $m'-m=v$.
 Then, trivially, $m'=m+(m'-m)$.
 There are other ``obvious'' relations, like $(m'-p)+(p-m)=m'-m$ or $m+(m'-p)=m'+(m-p)$, valid for all $m',m,p$ in $M$.
 Likewise, one has $(m'-m)=-(m-m')$, where here the two ``$-$'' on the right-hand side have two different meanings: In the bracket it denotes the difference operation in $M$, in front of the bracket scalar multiplication with $(-1)\in\reals$ in $V$.
 Other obvious notational simplifications apply, like $m-v:=m+(-v)$.